 Savior Star and Shooting Star batallions to wipe out multiple cards.
 The CGI is amazing.
 Oh.
 My.
 GOD.

-Episode 148: Having received his friends Signer Dragons, Yusei begins the duel against Zone by summoning Black Feather and Red Demons in one turn; with Crow and Jack delivering the Synchro Speech with him.
+Episode 148: Having received his friends Signer Dragons, Yusei begins the duel against Zone by summoning Black Feather and Red Demon's right after summoning five monsters in his first turn; with Crow and Jack delivering the Synchro Speech with him.
 Aki does the same when he pulls out Black Rose.
 Then he damages Zone and the resulting mood leads to pretty much everyone left in the area chanting his name with the first glimmer of hope that the Ark Cradle may not obliterate them and their city.

 Following from the above, the Episode 151 carries on the Hot-Blooded awesomeness; Yusei fights on wiith Shooting Quasar Dragon, using each of his friends' dragons whenever it's helpful - they chip in when it comes to their turn - to take on Zone's Time Machine God force.
 Through Clustering Wishes, he then pours the powers of each dragon into Stardust to whack it up to a massive 23,000 and proceeds to smash Zone's Gods one by one.
 After having a montage of everyone whose meeting with him and his friends has affected them in some way, streams of light pour in from across the globe and light up Neo-Domino as Yusei calls out his final attack with Stardust in the most Hot-Blooded scream he has and obliterates the rest of Zone's lifepoints.